Hanan-Haseem/Voting-App/README.md

 ---

 ## 🌐 Live Demo
-You can view the live version of the portfolio by following this link:
+You can view the live version of the Voting-App by following this link:

 🔗 https://hanan-haseem.github.io/Voting-App/